-Joseph M. Tanski Professor of Chemistry on the Matthew Vassar, Jr. Chair
+Joseph M. Tanski Professor and Chair of Chemistry on the Matthew Vassar, Jr. Chair

 Mr. Tanski earned his AB in chemistry from Vassar College in 1995 and a PhD in chemistry from Cornell University in 2000.
 After completing a postdoctoral appointment with Gerard Parkin at Columbia University, Mr. Tanski spent time as a substitute assistant professor at the City University of New York’s John Jay College of Criminal Justice before joining the Vassar faculty in 2003.